ModernN64SDK/n64sdkmod/INSTALL.md

 Next, you need to setup the root compatibilty environment.
 This is needed because in the old nintendo SDKs, there was a "ROOT" folder which simulated a unix filesystem.
 This creates that setup for compatibility reasons.

+Some distros prevent you from installing i386 packages by default, to fix this do

+``sudo dpkg --add-architecture i386``

+Then do

 ``sudo apt install root-compatibility-environment``

 After you install the environment, add a definition of ROOT to your .bashrc: